Springfield Union Station Memories

 Second Trip

-My first train trip was at about the age of 4 from Thompsonville to Springfield on a cloudy afternoon on a late fall day, with a nursery school class.
+“My first train trip was from Thompsonville to Springfield on a cloudy afternoon on a late fall day, with a nursery school class.
 I was 4 years old.
 My next visit was the adventurous start of my second train trip – my parents took me with them to visit friends in Washington DC.
-While we were awaiting train 169, the “Washingtonian” before dawn that morning, we received word that the some express cars had derailed approaching the station and our train would be delayed.
-As we waited for an announcement to board the delayed train a commotion broke out on Liberty Street with the arrival of the Springfield Fire Department, announced by a number of sirens and many flashing lights.
-A fire had been discovered in “the Hash Room” which was part of the mail handling facility on the ground my Dad took me out onto Liberty (now Frank B Murray) Street to watch the excitement.
-We eventually made our trip, and returned to find that the New Haven Railroad’s roundhouse along the Connecticut River had burned down in our absence.
+While we were awaiting train 169, the “Washingtonian”, before dawn that morning, we received word that some express cars had derailed approaching the station and our train would be delayed.
+As we waited for an announcement to board the delayed train, a commotion broke out on Liberty Street with the arrival of the Springfield Fire Department.
+A fire had been discovered in the “Hash Room” which was part of the mail handling facility.
+My Dad took me out onto Liberty Street to watch the excitement.
+We eventually made our trip and returned to find that the New Haven Railroad’s roundhouse, along the Connecticut River, had burned down in our absence.

 Watching the Boxcars

-I remember Union Station well from my early childhood in the 1950’s.
-My dad Art worked for the Railway Express Agency for 30 odd years after he came back from WW 2.
-He was an administrator in the offices in the Baggage Building.
-The office windows were just between the truck loading platform and the Hotel Charles.
+“I remember Union Station well from my early childhood in the 1950’s.
+My dad, Art, worked for the Railway Express Agency for 30 years after he returned from WW 2.
+He was an administrator in the offices within the Baggage Building.
+The office windows were between the truck loading platform and the Hotel Charles.

 The best part was being allowed up to the platform to watch boxcars being loaded and freights and passenger trains stopping in Springfield.
 It seems like a million years ago but they were wonderful memories that a boy will carry forever.
 I hope to take my grandson down to Springfield soon on the Vermonter.
-He needs some memories too!
+He needs some memories too!”

 Brought to Life

-I was lucky as a child to have ridden numerous trains out of Springfield.
+“I was lucky as a child to have ridden numerous trains out of Springfield.
 It has impacted me to this day as a railfan.
-Numerous shopping trips were made with my mother and aunt to Hartford on the New Haven and also to NYC.
-The Boston and Albany carried us to Albany as well as Boston.
+Numerous shopping trips were made with my mother and aunt to Hartford, NYC, Albany and Boston aboard the New Haven or the Boston & Albany.

 It was a special treat to be on the platform for the arrival from Chicago of one of New York Centrals premier trains “The New England States Limited”.
 This train was the second most important train in the entire New York Central system, second in importance only to the “20th Century Limited”.
-The headlight could be spotted as it came across the Connecticut River bridge and the grey “lightning striped” paint scheme of the locomotives with nearly matched stainless steel, streamlined passenger cars marked the train as “special”.
+The headlight could be spotted as it came across the Connecticut River bridge.
+The grey “lightning striped” paint scheme of the locomotives with nearly matched stainless steel, streamlined passenger cars marked the train as “special”.

 It created wanderlust and some envy to be a passenger on it.
-As it passed into the station for it’s stop, the cook always seemed to be hanging out a dutch door on the dining car with his chef’s hat and white garb and apron, looking over the crowd that was about to board in Springfield.
-The smartly uniformed conductor and trainmen would occupy the doorways keeping an eye on the crowd until the train stopped.
+As it passed into the station for its stop, the cook always seemed to be hanging out a Dutch door on the dining car, with his chef’s hat and white garb and apron, looking over the crowd that was about to board in Springfield.
+The smartly uniformed conductor and trainmen would occupy the doorways keeping an eye on the crowd until the train stopped.”

 A Passion for Trains

-During the 1950’s and early 1960’s, my grandmother Rose and my mother Renee, lived in Springfield and Renee’s older sister, Marian, lived in Manhattan.
+“During the 1950’s and early 1960’s, my grandmother Rose and my mother Renee lived in Springfield and Renee’s older sister, Marian, lived in Manhattan.
 Several times a year Rose would visit Marian, and of course, she would take the train from Union Station.
-My mother and I would take her to the station.
-Sometimes we had to take a bus to get there.
+My mother and I would take her to the station, sometimes taking a bus to get there.
 Going downtown was always a big deal, and I would get giddy as we entered the train station.
 It was a beautiful building, active with station employees working and strangers coming and going from every direction.
-As a very young girl, I developed a passion for trains and the beautiful architecture of train stations.
+As a very young girl, I developed a passion for trains and the beautiful architecture of train stations.”

 Army Days

-A Springfield native, I travelled to and from Union Station many times during my Army days 1968-70.
-Coming home on leave I’d sometimes jump off the slowly moving train as it slowed to a crawl in the South End and walk home.
+“A Springfield native, I travelled to and from Union Station many times during my Army days, 1968-70.
+Coming home on leave, I’d sometimes jump off the slowly moving train as it slowed to a crawl in the South End and walk home.
 Friends would see me off from the old terminal building when I had to go back to the Army.
 I always loved the ride along the Connecticut River and then my city coming into the horizon.
-I couldn’t be happier that Springfield is finally getting its grand old train station back.
+I couldn’t be happier that Springfield is finally getting its grand old train station back.”